bovigo/vfs-stream-examples/src/part03/README.md

 [part 2](https://github.com/mikey179/vfsStream-examples/tree/master/src/part02), and of course we don't need to fiddle with the real filesystem to provoke the error.
 Testing the failure scenario becomes a piece of cake now.

-An alternative way to provoke failure is to pretent that we are out of free disc space.
+An alternative way to provoke failure is to pretend that we are out of free disc space.
 With vfsStream we can simply set the quota, in this case to 10 bytes.
 The `file_put_content()` function checks that the correct amount of bytes was written, and returns with `false` and triggers a warning if that's not the case.